Dashlane/dashlane-cli/README.md

 dcli otp [filters]
 # will return any otp which matches the filters (similar to password filters)

+dcli login [filters]
+# will return any login which matches the filters (similar to password filters)
 ```

 Note: You can select a different output for passwords among `clipboard, password, json`.
 The JSON option outputs all the matching credentials.